 Beyond these examples

-The examples reference pre-existing infrastructure such as GKE Hub scopes.
-They focus on configuring IAM bindings rather than provisioning the scopes themselves.
+The examples reference pre-existing infrastructure such as GKE Hub scopes and Google Cloud projects.
+They focus on configuring IAM bindings rather than provisioning the underlying scope resources.

 To keep things focused, common IAM patterns are omitted, including: